Community Correction Order for Drive Whilst Suspended

 As the client wished to plead guilty, Greer Boe consolidated his driving briefs and booked it off for a consolidated plea.
 She made sure the breach was listed on the same day so he would be sentenced for all his offending in the one hearing.

-Ms. Clothier appeared for the client and made submissions on the client’s behalf.
-In particular, she highlighted the 103 days the client had already served in custody on an indictable matter, which was ultimately withdrawn.
-She also highlighted the difficulties the client had faced in prison due to his sexuality, and described the hardship the client would face if sent to prison again.
+We appeared for the client and made submissions on the client’s behalf.
+In particular, we highlighted the 103 days the client had already served in custody on an indictable matter, which was ultimately withdrawn.
+We also highlighted the difficulties the client had faced in prison due to his sexuality, and described the hardship the client would face if sent to prison again.

 His Honour imposed a Community Corrections Order for Drive Whilst Suspended.
 This was an excellent result given the client’s history of breaching court orders and failing to appear.